FDA approved for more than 25 years

 Hair Transplant Aftercare Alternatives

-In addition to general aftercare directions, you might consider some alternative treatments to help boost hair growth after transplant.
+In addition to general aftercare directions, you might consider some alternative treatments to help boost hair growth after transplant — just be sure to get the OK from your healthcare provider.

 Finasteride Treatments